Bhuvan726/Finance-Dashboard/README.md

-# Finance Dashboard
+# 💰 Finance Dashboard

 ## 📌 Overview

-This project is a backend system for a finance dashboard application.
-It allows users to manage financial records, apply role-based access control, and view summary analytics.
+This project is a backend system for a finance dashboard that allows users to manage financial records, apply role-based access control, and view summarized insights.

-The system is designed with clean architecture, proper API design, and scalable structure using Spring Boot.
+It is built using **Spring Boot** with a clean layered architecture and follows best backend practices.

 ---